Finite-size secret-key rates of discrete modulation continuous-variable quantum key distribution under Gaussian attacks: Pure loss scenario: computation of conditional entropies for --PSK protocols

-Before proceeding with the optimization of lower bounds on the secret-key rate, we present explicit expression for the conditional quantum entropies of a CQ state of the form (\ref{CQdef}).
+Before proceeding with the optimization of the lower bounds on the secret-key rate, we present explicit expression for the conditional quantum entropies of a CQ state of the form of Eq.~(\ref{CQdef}).
 The details of the derivations are in the Appendix~\ref{renyiproof}.
+First, the Petz-Rényi entropy reads